emiridbest/esusu2/README.md

 The dApp is a 3 in 1 solution to solving issues related to financial inclusion and poor savings trend. the sectios are

 - Esusu thrift contribution => % users joibn a contribution campaign where they pool their funds evrymonth for 5 months .
 For every month a unique user takes home the total contribution giving everyone access to `bulk money` which naturally the couldnt have saved up.
 This also elemintaes the need to borrow money for fundung big projects.
 - Esusu piggy box => Funds are locked up over time so that users no longer have access to them.
-They earn `MST` tokens for locking up funds but loss these tokens if the decide to break the lock.
+They earn `MST` reward points for locking up funds but loss these reward points if the decide to break the lock.
 - Esusu pay bills => users can pay for their utility and also make donations to their various projects.

 ### Technologies Used